Together at Last: Valentine's Day at Home

 My husband and I have been discussing our plans for Valentine's Day.
 Usually we try to go out for a meal together or do something special like attend the ballet or see a movie.
 However, this year has already been busier than we like and we are craving some time together at home.

 Here are a few ways we are going to create a romantic evening at home together.
 Full disclosure, we don't have kids yet, so it is easier for us to just enjoy an evening at home together, but if you want to include your kids in the festivities, they will enjoy it too!
-Or if you want to get the kids are heart-shaped pizza and put on a movie, or get a babysitter, I bet they will adore that too.
+Or if you want to get the kids a heart-shaped pizza and put on a movie, or get a babysitter, I bet they will adore that too.
 Or if you haven't found your person yet, adapt this enjoy an evening with a group of friends.